klutchell/unbound/README.md

 Please note the following if you are using a custom configuration file:

-- `chroot:` is not required (and will not work) as the container is running as nonroot
-- `username:` is not required as the container is running as nonroot
+- `chroot` and `username` are not supported as the service is already running as `nobody:nogroup`
-- `auto-trust-anchor-file:` is not required as the default value is `/var/run/unbound/root.key`
+- `auto-trust-anchor-file` should be omitted or set to `root.key`
-- any additional paths should be provided as absolute or relative to `/var/run/unbound`
+- any additional paths should be relative to `/var/run/unbound`

 ## Author